baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 ```

 _**Tips**: In the native process mode, to run sayhi.py provided in the example of this project, you need to install python2.7 and its packages protobuf3 and grpcio (pip installation can be used, `pip install pyyaml protobuf grpcio`). _

+### openedge-function-python36

+The design motion of module `openedge-function-python36` is the same as the module `openedge-function-python27` ，but their python runtime are different.
+The module `openedge-function-python36` is based on python3.6 runtime，and provide the libs protobuf3、grpcio based on python3.6.

 ### openedge-remote-mqtt